MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MigrationServerAvailability.md

 ## PARAMETERS

 ### -Autodiscover
-!!!
-Exchange Server 2013

-The Autodiscover parameter specifies that the cmdlet should use the Autodiscover service to obtain the connection settings for the target server.

-!!!
-Exchange Server 2016, Exchange Online

 The Autodiscover parameter specifies that the cmdlet should use the Autodiscover service to obtain the connection settings for the target server.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter